rally-the-troops/server/docs/tournaments.md

 If you let a tournament game time out, you will not be allowed to join future tournaments!

+The ban on joining tourmanents is proportional to the number of games you time out.
+If you play actively and prove that you can finish more games than you've timed out you will be allowed to join tournaments again.

 ### Rounds

 Tournaments are round-robin, where each player meets every other player.